Cape Town water shortage

-These photo, discussion, gap-fill and role-play activities focus on water shortages in Cape Town, South Africa, in 2018.
-Young people will think about how they would use their daily allowance of 50 litres of water; the emotions involved during times of drought; how to support people who need help; and the places where water shortages are a constant reality.
+These photo, discussion, gap fill and role-play activities focus on water shortages in Cape Town, South Africa, in 2018.
+Young people will consider how they would use their daily allowance of 50 litres of water and the emotions involved during times of drought.
+They will also discuss how to support people who need help and the places where water shortages are a constant reality.

 - develop a sense of empathy for people who live with temporary water shortages